jayperryworks/javascript-101/slides.md

 ### DOM

 * Document Object Model
-* Tree structure
+* Allows JavaScript to read and manipulate the HTML of a webpage
-* Allows JavaScript to read or manipulate the HTML of a webpage
+* Tree data structure

 Note:
 - This includes changing CSS properties